Python-Nairobi/pynbo-blog/README.md

 2. Clone your fork and cd into it.
 3. Create a virtualenv for your repo:- `mkvirtualenv -a . pynbo-blog`.
 4. Install the remaining dependencies:- `pip install -r requirements.txt`.
-5. Initialize & update submodule dependencies (theme & skulpt interpreter): `git submodule init && git submodule update`.
+5. Initialize & update submodule dependencies (plugins, theme & skulpt interpreter): `git submodule init && git submodule update`.
 6. Then create a branch, naming it along the lines as your topic of contribution.

 ## EDITING